georgi/shinmun/README.md

 Shinmun, a small and beautiful blog engine
 ==========================================

-### Quickstart

-Issue the following commands and the output will go to the public
-folder:

-    cd example
-    ../bin/shinmun

 ### Intro

 Shinmun is a **minimalist blog engine**.
 You just write posts as text files,